 Real blueberry frozen yogurt is creamy, tangy, and full-bodied and contains few ingredients other than pure yogurt and something to sweeten and flavor it naturally.
-Though the fro-yo business has become a multi-million dollar affair, many products on the market are little more than junk food, loaded with hard-to-pronounce ingredients and unwholesome sweeteners and lacking in probiotic profile (and then you top them with gummy bears).
-This homemade blueberry frozen yogurt will taste like the yogurt that went into it; make your own or use a good-quality brand for a truly cultured frozen dessert.–Leda Scheintaub
+Though the fro-yo business has become a multi-million dollar affair, many products on the market are little more than junk food, loaded with hard-to-pronounce ingredients and unwholesome sweeteners and lacking in probiotic profile (and then you top them with gummy bears).–Leda Scheintaub

 Blueberry Frozen Yogurt

-- 3. Transfer the mixture to a blender, add the yogurt, and blend until fully incorporated.
-Taste and add more honey if needed, keeping in mind that your frozen yogurt will taste less sweet once frozen.
-(Cold mutes flavors.)
+- Dump the mixture into a blender, add the yogurt, and blend until fully incorporated.
+Taste and add more honey if needed, keeping in mind that your frozen yogurt will taste less sweet once frozen (cold mutes flavors).
 Place the blueberry frozen yogurt mixture in a resealable container with a lid, cover, and refrigerate until cold, at least 2 hours and up to 24 hours.

-- 4. Process the mixture in an ice cream maker according to manufacturer’s instructions.
-Transfer to an airtight container and freeze for at least 2 hours to allow the texture to firm slightly before serving.
+- Process the mixture in an ice cream maker according to manufacturer's instructions.
+Spoon into an airtight container and freeze for at least 2 hours to allow the texture to firm slightly before serving.
 (The frozen yogurt is best served within hours of churning but rest assured it will keep in the freezer for up to several days without turning into an impenetrable chunk of purple ice.)